systechafrica/NASSIT-Documentation/docs/src/members/contribution.md

 -   Click **label 6** and type a key word upon which records can be filtered.

--   Click **label 7** and from the dropdown menu check the **'Show Details'** button to load a new section showing more details of a selected batch record from the list.
+-   Click **label 7** and from the dropdown menu check the **Show Details** button to load a new section showing more details of a selected batch record from the list.

-Clicking the **'Show Details'** checklist will open a new section on the lower part of the window showing extra information concerning the selected batch.
+Clicking the **Show Details** checklist will open a new section on the lower part of the window showing extra information concerning the selected batch.
 The information is organized in tabs.

 ### Batch Details

-To view the details of a selected batch record, click on the **'Batch Details'** tab as shown below:
+To view the details of a selected batch record, click on the **Batch Details** tab as shown below:

 <img  alt="Batch Details" width="99%" height="auto"  class="center"  src="../.vuepress/public/membersmedia/image34.png">

 ### Batch Contribution

-To view batch contributions distribution to member's accounts, click the **'Batch Contributions'** tab as shown below:
+To view batch contributions distribution to member's accounts, click the **Batch Contributions** tab as shown below:

 <img  alt="Batch Contributions" width="99%" height="auto"  class="center"  src="../.vuepress/public/membersmedia/image35.png">

 ### New Batch Contribution

 After downloading the contributions template and filling it with data.
-Click the **'New Batch Contribution'** link to open the window through which the template is uploaded back into the system.
+Click the **New Batch Contribution** link to open the window through which the template is uploaded back into the system.
 The following screenshot shows an example of a successful upload:

 <img  alt="New Batch Contribution" width="95%" height="auto"  class="center"  src="../.vuepress/public/membersmedia/image27.png">